 Wanting to learn how to make the best homemade yogurt?
 This recipe is foolproof, and will become a staple in your refrigerator and your gut!

 Let the milk cool.
-Let it cool until it is warm to touch.
-Stir it once in a while; we don’t want any skin forming from it.
+Let it cool until it is warm to touch, about 105-115 degrees Farenheit.

-Add milk to the yogurt.
-Get just one cup of warm milk and pour it in the yogurt.
+Add one cup of warm milk to the yogurt mixture, and mix thoroughly.
 Whisk the mixture until the yogurt will be fully dissolved in the milk and the mixture gets smooth.

-Pour the yogurt into the remaining milk.
+Pour the yogurt/milk mixture into the remaining milk.
 Keep on gently whisking the mixture.